Chinese University of Hong Kong: Reputation and rankings

+CUHK has been consistently regarded as one of the top two universities in Hong Kong by various university rankings, with the other being the University of Hong Kong.

+Overall rankings

-CUHK has been consistently regarded as a member of the top three higher learning institutions in the territory by various university rankings.
-In particular, it has continuously been the top Hong Kong institution in the ARWU, which is based on awards and research output, including those league tables in 2006, 2010, 2011, and 2013.
-HKU Public Opinion Programme survey (2012) gave it the 2nd place.
+CUHK was ranked #32 worldwide in QS WUR 2026, #44 worldwide in THE WUR 2025, and #37 worldwide in US News & Report 2025–2026, and #101-150 worldwide in ARWU 2024.
+CUHK has been the top Hong Kong institution in the ARWU, which is based on awards and research output, including those league tables in 2006, 2010, 2011, and 2013.
+The HKU Public Opinion Programme survey (2012) gave it the 2nd place.
+China's Alumni Association placed it among the "6-Star Greater China's Universities" (the highest level).
+It was ranked fourth in the association's 2014 Ranking of Institutions with the Most Best Disciplines in HK, Macau and Taiwan.

+CUHK was 65th worldwide in terms of aggregate performance across THE, QS, and ARWU, as reported by ARTU 2023.

+Subject/Area rankings

 Besides overall rankings, a list of subject rankings of Hong Kong tertiary institutions is available to show the strength of its individual disciplines ranked by the above organisations.
-The university came 95th in the world by US News & Report.
-China's Alumni Association placed it among the "6-Star Greater China's Universities" (the highest level) and it was ranked fourth in the Association's 2014 Ranking of Institutions with the Most Best Disciplines in HK, Macau and Taiwan.
-CUHK received eight Higher Education Outstanding Scientific Research Output Awards (Science and Technology) from the Ministry of Education (MoE) in 2014, including two first-class awards and five second-class awards in Natural Sciences, making it the institution receiving the highest number of awards in the local tertiary sector.
-CUHK was ranked as world's #49 in 2019 in QS ranking.

 CUHK business school was ranked 17th in the Financial Times EMBA rankings, and its MBA programme was placed 27th worldwide in the Global MBA Rankings (2013) and 94th in the Economist's 2012 ranking.

+CUHK received eight Higher Education Outstanding Scientific Research Output Awards (Science and Technology) from mainland China's Ministry of Education (MoE) in 2014, including two first-class awards and five second-class awards in Natural Sciences, making it the institution receiving the highest number of awards among Hong Kong tertiary institutions.

-Despite a short history of 36 years as of 2017, CUHK's medical school was ranked as world's #49 in 2014 and #47 in 2016 in QS ranking.
+Despite a short history of 43 years as of 2024, CUHK's medical school was ranked as world's #49 in 2014, #47 in 2016, and #28 in 2024 in QS ranking.
 It has built abundant specialty research centres and hailed constant research innovations by its faculty.
 The medical school curriculum also places a heavy emphasis on bioethics and humanity in medicine and has built this course track in collaboration with Columbia University.
-CUHK is expecting its first and only private hospital to finish construction in 2021.
-The hospital's philanthropic mission is to provide affordable and quality health care to serve local Hong Kong citizens and it will help admit and treat public hospital patients to ease the burden of overflow beginning in its 5th year of operation.
+The university's non-profit private teaching hospital, CUHK Medical Centre, opened in 2021.